h2oai/h2o-health/docs/gene_mutation/snowflake.md

 # :material-snowflake: Snowflake

-## Connecting to Snowflake
+## Connect to Snowflake

-To connect to your Snowflake account and make use of your data and models:
+To connect to your Snowflake account to make use of your data and models, consider the following instructions:

 1. In the **Gene Mutation AI** menu, click **Snowflake**.
 2. In the **Snowflake Account** box, enter your account identifier.